IGJoshua/farolero/README.md

 park inside the dynamic scope of restarts or handlers if they are to be used.

-In a case where you attempt to access a restart or handler which is not bound in the current thread, a `:farolero.core/control-error` will be signalled.
+In a case where you attempt to access a restart or handler which is not bound in the current thread, a `:farolero.core/control-error` will be signaled.

 ## Known Issues
 You may run into one of the issues below.
 I am aware of them and have plans to